meilisearch/documentation/learn/configuration/synonyms.md

 }
 ```

-If you input `SF` as a search query, then results containing the phrase `San Francisco` will also be returned.
+If you input `SF` as a search query, Meilisearch will also return results containing the phrase `San Francisco`.
 However, **they will be considered less [relevant](/learn/core_concepts/relevancy.md) than those containing `SF`**.
-The reverse is also true.
+The reverse is also true: if your query is `San Francisco`, documents containing `San Francisco` will rank higher than those containing `SF`.